 NOTE: To satisfy the CILI requirement for experiential learning, the student must enroll in three credits.
 In the event the student elects to enroll in the six-credit option, three of the six credits will satisfy one CILI elective.

-3. Human Rights Practicum (3 or 4 crs.)
-(Fall 2023): This course is designed to educate and prepare law students, through both classroom instruction and placement in a human rights law office, on how to properly represent and advocate for clients via legislative and policy solutions.
+3. Human Rights Practicum (3 or 4 crs.) (offered on a rotating basis): This course is designed to educate and prepare law students, through both classroom instruction and placement in a human rights law office, on how to properly represent and advocate for clients via legislative and policy solutions.
 Students will attend a weekly two-hour seminar addressing the practical realities of engaging in human rights issues and the ethical considerations surrounding this form of representation.
 Students will then be placed in a law office to work alongside a practicing attorney on human rights cases.
 This course will expose students to the practice of international human rights and advocacy.
 Students who successfully complete this course will be eligible for a paid fellowship the following summer in the human rights field.
 Part-time (evening) students are eligible, and welcome, to take this course.
 Students choosing the three-credit option must complete at least 60 hours of work time within the placement portion of the course.
 Students choosing the four- credit option must complete at least 120 hours of work time within the placement portion of the course.
 Prof. Destro.

 CUA Law: Summer Abroad Law Programs - Optional